kreijack/bombrowser/tests/TESTS.md

 - enter in the edit date dialog
 - change the "To date" to 2020-03-01
 - enter in the edit dialog of code ASS-A
-- add as child COMP-B
+- add child COMP-B
+- press save

 Expected result: an error dialog appears saying that the child date range is shorter than the parent one